Search

 If you haven’t already, stage your data in Coleman.

 Expand the datasets panel on the left side of the jupyterhub interface.
 Type the name of your loaded dataset and find it in the list.
-Select Load and you will see it appear in the list of loaded datasets.
+Select Load to see it appear in the list of loaded datasets.

 Once you have loaded a dataset, a new folder named “datasets” will appear in the jupyterhub directory.